 The scientific literature on grit is still in it’s infancy, especially when looking at this concept in the context of sport.
 That said, two recent studies have had similar, promising findings, to previous research on grit.

-In one study (Larkin et al 2015), close to 400 youth soccer players (ages 12-15) completed Duckworth’s Grit Scale test (see how you measure up - take the test here).
+In one study (Larkin et al 2015), close to 400 youth soccer players (ages 12-15) completed Duckworth’s Grit Scale test.
 Larkin and his colleagues sought to find out whether these youth players performance on the Grit Scale was associated with sport-specific engagement and perceptual-cognitive expertise.
 To determine sport-specific engagement, players were asked to fill out an adapted version of the Participation History Questionnaire (PHQ).
 On the perceptual-cognitive side of things, players underwent a series of film-based tests to assess decision making, situational probability and pattern recognition.

 So what did they find?
 It appears that over the 8 year span of their soccer specific involvement, players who scored higher on the grit scale, also accumulated more indirect hours in soccer related activities, compared to less gritty individuals.
 Why is this important?
 Indirect involvement in sport related activities (that means, outside of organized practice and competition) consistently represents about half of total sport-specific engagement (Larkin et al 2015).
 The preliminary conclusion here is that if you’re gritty, you spend more time practicing on your own.
 What about perceptual-cognitive skills?
 As you can probably guess, grittier players scored higher on these tests as well.
 It’s not surprising - if you’re spending more time practicing your sport, you’ll generally develop more expertise in said sport.